 At Broadoak Primary School, nothing is more important to us then the safety and welfare of our pupils.
 We take rigorous steps to ensure that children stay safe and do not come to any harm.
 We work closely with parents / carers and a range of professional external agencies to secure this.
 If you have any concerns, no matter how small they may seem, about the safety or welfare of any child, please talk to one of the staff listed below:

-Our Designated Safeguarding Lead Person in school is Mrs Julie Whittaker.
+Our Designated Safeguarding Lead Person in school is Miss Emma Samson.

-The Deputy Designated Safeguarding Leads are Mrs Karen Wild and Miss Emma Samson.
+The Deputy Designated Safeguarding Lead is Mrs Karen Wild and Miss Hannah Fairhurst.